 Prior to the pandemic, webinars were getting a little tired.
 We’ve all been on webinars that were too long, too salesy, too light on content, or too general to be of any use.
 But COVID-19 changed all that.
 Suddenly, webinars were valuable again.
 According to On24, their webinar platform hosted 330% more webinars between March 2019 and March 2020!
 Now, according to On24's latest research, they're still the top-rated conversion tool with 53% - that's more than content alone, which they found converts at 47%.

-Today, as we continue to deal with COVID, webinars are still the best way to reach a group.
-And there are now more ways than ever to host a webinar.
-You can use traditional webinar software like GoToWebinar, or you can use social media, or you can do a bit of both.
-Some live streaming software (including Zoom) lets you livestream your webinar on Facebook or YouTube - nifty!
+Today, webinars are still the best way to reach a group - and there are more ways than ever to host one.
+You can use traditional webinar software like GoToWebinar, you can use social media, or you can do a bit of both.
+Some live streaming software (including Zoom) also lets you livestream your webinar on Facebook or YouTube - nifty!

 No time to read?
 Watch our video overview: